-On November 24, 2021, an application for authorization to institute a class action was filed in the Québec Superior Court against Bell Canada on behalf of all customers in Québec who subscribed or renewed a services contract with Bell Canada at their homes through a neighbourhood marketing agent or outside a permanent Bell Canada retail location from June 23, 2018 to the date of final judgment.
+On November 24, 2021, an application for authorization to institute a class action was filed in the Québec Superior Court against Bell Canada on behalf of all consumers in Québec who subscribed to or renewed a services contract with Bell Canada at their homes through a neighbourhood marketing agent or outside a permanent Bell Canada retail location from June 23, 2018 to the date of final judgment.
 The plaintiff alleges that Bell Canada's neighbourhood marketing process violates the Québec Consumer Protection Act (QPCA) and the Civil Code of Québec.
 The plaintiff further alleges that Bell Canada conducts these practices in bad faith.
-The action seeks payment of punitive damages of \$1,000 per class member.
+The action seeks punitive damages of \$1,000 per class member.
 The action has not yet been authorized as a class action.

-On September 21, 2018, Videotron Ltée (Videotron) filed a claim for damages and for injunctive relief against Bell Canada in the Québec Superior Court.
+On September 21, 2018, a claim was filed in the Québec Superior Court against Bell Canada for damages and for injunctive relief by Vidéotron Ltée (Vidéotron).
 The claim alleges that Bell Canada pursues itinerant merchant activities in Québec without complying with the requirements of the QPCA.
-Videotron alleges that Bell Canada is required to obtain a permit from the Office de la protection du consommateur and follow specific rules related to contract form when service contracts are entered into at the customers' home.
-These alleged violations of the QCPA would constitute unfair competition and a civil fault causing purported damages to Videotron, who claims that it carries out itinerant merchant activities in accordance with the QCPA's requirements.
 The claim estimates damages at \$78.5 million.
-Videotron is also seeking an injunction ordering Bell Canada to obtain a permit and comply with the provisions of the QCPA governing itinerant merchants.
-On January 8, 2019, Cogeco Connexion Inc. (Cogeco) filed a claim in damages and for injunctive relief against Bell Canada in the Québec Superior Court, which is similar to the Videotron claim referred to above.
-Cogeco makes similar allegations to Videotron as regards its compliance with the QCPA and Bell Canada's non-compliance with the QCPA.
+Vidéotron is also seeking an injunction ordering Bell Canada to obtain a permit and comply with the provisions of the QCPA governing itinerant merchants.
+On January 8, 2019, Cogeco Connexion Inc. (Cogeco) filed a claim in damages and for injunctive relief against Bell Canada in the Québec Superior Court, which is similar to the Vidéotron claim referred to above.
 The claim estimates damages at \$9.2 million.